gomathr/RAG-Architectures-NLP-Project/README.md

 - Conducted comprehensive evaluation using EM, F1, BERTScore, and RAGAS metrics

 ### G) Additional Contributions to the Team
-- Provided the fine-tuned model for integration into Enhanced and Agentic RAG architectures
+- created the zip file 'qwen_hotpotqa_lora_final.zip and Provided this zip file for integration into Enhanced and Agentic RAG architectures
 - Shared helper function designs for hyperparameter tuning, evaluation (EM and F1), and visualization
 - Led documentation and report structuring in an organized manner

+## Dataset

+- HotpotQA dataset is used for training, validation, and testing
+- ## Project Structure

+- baseline_rag.ipynb – Implementation of Baseline RAG on pretrained and fine-tuned models
+- enhanced_rag.ipynb – Implementation of Enhanced RAG (LightRAG-style) on pretrained and fine-tuned models
+- qwen_hotpotqa_lora_final.zip – Fine-tuned Qwen model (LoRA adapters)
+- README.md – Project overview and documentation